SocialMachineLab/ArtworkOntology/CompetencyQuestions.md

 ### 2. Visual Description Queries

-- **CQ2.1**: How are visual elements (color, line, composition) represented and queried in an artwork?
+- **CQ2.1**: How are visual elements (colour, line, composition) represented and queried in an artwork?
 ```sparql
 PREFIX arto: <http://w3id.org/arto#>